-What should I do if I’m involved in a hit and run?
+What should I do if I’m involved in a hit-and-run?

 Unfortunately, the number of accidents occurring with drivers fleeing the scene is on the rise.
-Here’s things to consider if you’re involved in a hit and run:
+Here’s things to consider if you’re involved in a hit-and-run:

 - Take as much evidence from the scene as possible – If you’re unable to take the other driver’s contact and insurance information, there are other things you should try to obtain.
 For example, if you’re able and it’s safe to do so, take a picture or note of the registration, along with the vehicle make, model and colour.

 You should also take images and/ or videos of the scene of the accident.
 This includes the damage to your vehicle and the environment, as well as evidence of any road markings or weather conditions.
-This will be useful information to pass on to your insurance company. - Take details of any witnesses – In this instance, eye-witness accounts will be extremely valuable.
+This will be useful information to pass on to your insurance company. - Take details of any witnesses – In this instance, eyewitness accounts will be extremely valuable.
 You should take details of as many witnesses as possible and check that they’re happy for their information to be passed along to the police and your insurance company.

 - Report the incident to the police – It is a legal requirement for the other driver to give you their details if they have caused injury to you or damage to your vehicle, and failure to do so must be reported to the police.